vtex/vtex-courses/courses/layout-blocks/steps/09_conditional-layout/en.md

 }
 ```

 **NOTE:** If you are taking the course in your own store, identify the `productId` of the product you want to customize and enter the value in the `object` field.
-You find out the value by refreshing the page, opening your browser's _console_ and typing `__RUNTIME __.
-Route.params.id`:
+You find out the value by refreshing the page, opening your browser's _console_ and typing `__RUNTIME __.route.params.id`:

 ![image](https://user-images.githubusercontent.com/18701182/90410392-aeb8be00-e080-11ea-8880-f5470c4e5d00.png)